Multifactor Authentication Assistance

 Alumni and Recent Graduates

-Please see the Enrolling into Microsoft Authenticator MFA knowledge base article for enrollment details.
+Alumni who graduated in August 2025 or earlier, see the Enrolling into Microsoft Authenticator MFA knowledge base article for enrollment details.